aareshfb/Network_inference_using_discrete_penalty/Experiments/power-law experiments/README.md

   This includes:
   - Scripts for running the methods
-  - Evaluation scripts (e.g., F1 computation)
+  - Evaluation scripts (e.g., F1 score computation)
   - Output files used in the paper

 - **`Single_category/`**: